AmritaTiwary1/Pinterest_Clone/README.md

 # Pinterest Clone - Full Stack Web App

 This project is a **Pinterest Clone** built with **Node.js**, **Express.js**, and **MongoDB**.
-The website replicates key features of Pinterest, allowing users to create, view, and share pinboards.
+The website replicates key features of Pinterest, allowing users to create, view.
 It also includes features like user authentication, image uploading, and session management.

 ## Features